Libya's parliament says it is 'impossible' to hold a presidential vote - ExBulletin

 Libya plunged into unrest after the 2011 uprising and split between rival governments, one in the east, backed by military commander Khalifa Hifter, and another UN-backed administration in the western capital, Tripoli.
 Each side is backed by a range of foreign militias and powers.

 In April 2019, Hifter and his forces, backed by Egypt and the UAE, launched an offensive to try and occupy Tripoli.
-His campaign collapsed as Turkey stepped up its military support for the UN-backed government with hundreds of troops and thousands of Syrian mercenaries.
+His campaign failed as Turkey increased its military support to the Tripoli government with hundreds of troops and thousands of Syrian mercenaries.

-The October 2020 ceasefire led to the formation of a transitional government with elections scheduled for December 24.
-The fate of this government is now unclear, as the parliamentary committee said the government’s term ends on December 24th.
+With the mediation of the United Nations, an October 2020 ceasefire led to the formation of a transitional government with elections scheduled for December 24.
+The fate of that government is now unclear; the parliamentary committee said the government’s term ends on friday.

+Later Wednesday, the presidency of east-east parliaments charged a 10-member committee of lawmakers to propose a new roadmap within a week after failing to hold the vote as planned.
+He said lawmakers will discuss the proposal at the next plenary session, without giving a date.

 Sources